Logo

 Melina Mercouri garnered international acclaim when she starred in Never on Sunday, of which Dassin was the director and co-star.

-Melina Mercouri worked with such directors as Joseph Losey, Vittorio De Sica, Ronald Neame, Carl Foreman, and Norman Jewison.
+The directors with whom Melina Mercouri worked included Joseph Losey, Vittorio De Sica, Ronald Neame, Carl Foreman, and Norman Jewison.

-Melina Mercouri starred the Spanish language film The Uninhibited by Juan Antonio Bardem.
+Melina Mercouri starred in the Spanish language film The Uninhibited by Juan Antonio Bardem.

 Melina Mercouri continued her stage career in the Greek production of Tennessee Williams's Sweet Bird of Youth, under the direction of Karolos Koun.